sinyman/MazeSolver/documentation/project_specification.md

 # Project Specification
 Because input will be in the form of ASCII-strings in a JSON file, I feel that a command line interface will be sufficient for operating the program.
+If I have time at the end of the course I may implement a GUI for showing the path through the mazes.

 ## Datastructures used
 As specified in the course details, I will only be using arrays, primitive types and strings.